danieljf/cmrf/README.md

 * If you would like to use your own dataset, we recommand you to organize dataset in a fixed structure like sample data, which can minimize your coding effort.

-## Content
+## Content:
-As image and query are of two distinct modalities, they have to be represented in a common space so that cross-media relevance can be computed.
-We implement four individual methods in our package.
+In order to generate cross-media relevance, image and query have to be represented in a common space as they are of two distinct modalities.
+In our package, we implement four individual methods and how to fuse relevance form different methods.

 #####individual methods:
-* **image2text**: project image and query into Bag-of-Words space.
+* [image2text](image2text.py): project image and query into Bag-of-Words space.
-* **text2image**: project image and query into visual feature space.
+* [text2image](text2image.py): project image and query into visual feature space.
-* **text2image as Parzen window**: an extreme case of text2image.
+* [text2image as Parzen window](parzenWindow.py): an extreme case of text2image.
-* **semantic embedding**:  project image and query into semantic space.
+* [semantic embedding](semantic_embedding.py):  project image and query into semantic space.

 How to run these methods using our package, please refer to 'search_example.sh' and source code.

 #####Relevance fusion:
-* we employ Coordinate Ascent to learn optimized weights, then fuse different methods.
+* [weight optimization](weightOptimization.py) we employ Coordinate Ascent to learn optimized weights
+* [relevance fusion](relevanceFusion.py) then fuse different methods with optimized weights.

 The detials of employing relevance fusion, please refer to 'fusion_example.sh' and source code.